betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 Carefully formatting commits and answering these types of questions can seem burdensome, but it is critical to maintainability.
-Guidelines for commit best practices are desribed in our [developer documentation][devel-docs] so contributors are not flying blind.
+Guidelines for commit best practices are described in our [developer documentation][devel-docs] so contributors are not flying blind.
 Also in our documentation are [_coding standards_][standards].
 This is where we state in clear terms how MPICH code should be written to help both the